inoxlang/inox/README.md

 </details>

-_Inox is intended to be used for developping web applications that are primarily rendered server-side.
+_Inox is intended to be used for web applications that are primarily rendered server-side.
 Cient-side components are also supported, see here for more information:
 [frontend development](./docs/frontend-development.md)._